 What is the all-in yearly cost per engineer in Argentina in 2026?

 Fully loaded costs range from $70,800 to $123,795 annually depending on seniority and employment model.
-Through EOR services, the monthly cost runs $5,900-$7,150 per engineer.
-Direct employment through owned entities costs $8,000-$9,000 monthly but offers lower per-head costs at scale.
+Through a trusted local partner, the monthly cost runs $5,900-$7,150 per engineer.
+Direct hiring through owned entities costs $8,000-$9,000 monthly but offers lower per-head costs at scale.

 How much do companies save hiring in Argentina vs. the US?

 Companies save $35,000-$64,000 per hire, achieving 35%-65% total cost reduction versus domestic recruitment.
-Even after accounting for employer contributions, mandatory benefits, and EOR or partner fees, the total annual cost per senior engineer in Argentina stays well below $130,000 compared to $170,000+ in the US.
+Even after accounting for employer contributions, mandatory benefits, and partner fees, the total annual cost per senior engineer in Argentina stays well below $130,000 compared to $170,000+ in the US.

 What are employer payroll taxes in Argentina?